 - If the argument is a range, each cell in the range that is not empty will be counted as 1.

 - If the argument is a cell and the cell is not blank, it will be counted as 1.

-- If the argument is a value and not a range or cell, it will be counted as 1.
+- If the argument is a value and not a range of cells, it will be counted as 1.

-- Excel COUNTA function is counted an empty string as a value.
+- Excel COUNTA function is counted as an empty string as a value.

-- If space bar is used to delete the contents of a cell, then COUNTA function in excel will count it because space is considered a value.
-So when deleting data from cells, delete key should be used, and not the space bar.
+- If a space bar is used to delete the contents of a cell, then the COUNTA function in excel will count it because space is considered a value.
+So when deleting data from cells, the delete key should be used, and not the space bar.

 - If only numerical values are to be counted, the COUNT function should be used.

 - If we need to count only those cells that meet certain conditions, then COUNTIF or COUNTIFS function should be used.